interlay/interlay.github.io/docs/vault/kint.md

 1. Go to polkadot.js.org/apps and ensure you have the Kintsugi network selected
 2. Click on Developer -> Extrinsics
 3. Select your existing Vault account, the `vaultRegistry` pallet and the `registerVault` extrinsic
 4. Enter `KINT` as the collateral and `KBTC` as the wrapped currency, and the amount of KINT to use as initial collateral in Planck.
 1 KINT = 10^12 Planck (1000000000000).
+The minimum collateral amount is 55 KINT, or 55000000000000 Planck.
 5. Sign and submit the transaction

 The Vault client running for your account will automatically being to operate the newly registered Vault.